pswhdev/mastermind/README.md

     - Be able to easily find the instructions so that I can understand the game.
     - Be able to restart a new game at any time.
     - Easily select the colors I want to pick.
-    - Easily be able to change the color of any peg before submitting, but after having chosen the colors of the current row.
+    - Easily be able to change the color of any "peg" before submitting, but after having chosen the colors of the current row.
     - Understand the result keys after each round without having to check any other place.

 ## Design